jinchaogjc/ESA/README.md

 ## Acknowledgements
-This project is based on the following open-source projects: [RIPU](https://github.com/BIT-DA/RIPU).
+This project is based on the following open-source projects: [RIPU](https://github.com/BIT-DA/RIPU) and [SNIC](https://github.com/achanta/SNIC).
 We thank their authors for making the source code publically available.

 ## Citation